 This scenario depicts a home operating with only the bare essentials.
 There’s enough power to keep the home safe from flooding and the food from spoiling while providing the means for minimal lighting, some outside communication, and to heat some soup for dinner.

-In addition to powering the basic essentials, the larger standby generators that supply 11 to 14 kilowatts can handle some larger loads that include well pumps, electric hot water heaters, and a larger central air conditioning unit.
+In addition to powering the basic essentials, the middle ground standby generators that supply 10 to 13 kilowatts can handle some larger loads that include well pumps, electric hot water heaters, and a larger central air conditioning unit.
 A transfer switch with a managed power can extend this capability to a number of appliances.
-At the top end, there’s usually enough power left over to keep the kids busy with a video game or a desktop computer.
+At the top end of this range, there’s usually enough power left over to keep the kids busy with a video game or a desktop computer.

 Generators in this range are a good choice when the homeowner wants to keep all the essentials operating along with a number of conveniences.
 With transfer switches that manage power, a number of high-voltage appliances can operate.
 It is still important to understand that the generator isn’t the nearly-limitless supply that the electric utility offers.
 Even so, most of the people in a house won’t notice that the power is out once the generator is running.